kristofer/Zip-MarsLander-py/README.md

 You burn 100 kilos of fuel to maintain your current descent speed.
 You Burn 200 kilos of fuel to reduce you descent speed by 100 m/s.

-So your end goal makes the class diagram look like this:
+So your end goal makes the class diagram (for Java) look like this:
 ![Zip Mars Lander with OnBoard Computer](OnBoardComputer.png)

 Remember, there are astronauts onboard the Starship, so you need to make